 The main square, Jemaa el-Fna, is on UNESCO’s list of “masterpieces of oral and intangible heritage of humanity” in honor of the many cultural traditions represented in such a small place.
 Among the most enchanting is the ancient Berber art of storytelling, and you’ll see the best performers on Jemaa el-Fna, enrapturing audiences with wild tales, sometimes slapstick comedies, sometimes melodramas.
 They won’t be speaking English, of course, but even if you can’t follow the story line, it’s worth it just to watch these incredible artists at work.
 And all it will cost you is a small tip—10 dirham ($1) max.

 Take a stroll in the Gueliz—the new town—in the early evening to get a feel for how Marrakchis spend their after-work time in cafés and shopping for the latest European fashions.

 Many stores in the medina close around noon on Friday; some are shuttered all day.
 The stores in the newer sections of the city (Gueliz, Hivernage, the Industrial Quarter) are closed on Sunday and sometimes on Saturday afternoon, which makes weekend days ideal for hitting one of the hammams.
-I don’t think anything is more relaxing than being scrubbed and washed and massaged with Moroccan olive soaps and argan, then dozing off with warm mint tea at your side.
+Get scrubbed, washed and massaged with Moroccan olive soaps and argan, then doze off with warm mint tea at your side.
 One top hammam in Marrakech is at the beautiful spa at La Maison Arabe.
 The hotel also has one of the better restaurants in town, so you’ll want to make time for a late lunch after your treatment.
 The hammam and spa at over-the-top Royal Mansour are worth a splurge as well.